-The Trust has recognised a deficit on the Local Government Pension Scheme (LGPS) of £366,000 which has reduced the balance of restricted general reserves.
+The Trust has recognised a deficit on the Local Government Pension Scheme (LGPS) of £717,000 which has reduced the balance of restricted general reserves.

-Reserves on the Restricted Fixed Asset Fund were £15,533,859, and may only be realised by disposing of fixed assets.
+Reserves on the Restricted Fixed Asset Fund were £15,224,430, the majority of which may only be realised by disposing of fixed assets.